aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-path-selection.md

             # Adaptive keepalive and feedback interval.
             # Set this to true to enable it.
+            # If "auto" is enabled the interval values are ignored.
             auto: <bool>

             # Interval in milliseconds.